 - Toxic churches are led by dictators who think members are to do exactly what they say whether good, bad, or indifferent.
 Dictators don't want members to make suggestions about what goes on in the church.

 - Toxic churches are led by leaders who think they are above everybody else.
 They refuse to be accountable to anyone.
 They say, “Do as I say, not as I do.”

 - Toxic churches have leaders who focus on favorites.
 They show favoritism with their own family and friends while marginalizing others.
-They fail to obey God as recorded in James 2:1 that says, "My brothers and sisters, believers in our glorious Lord Jesus Christ must not show favoritism."
+They fail to obey God as recorded in James 2:1 which says, "My brothers and sisters, believers in our glorious Lord Jesus Christ must not show favoritism."

 - Toxic churches are full of leaders who manipulate and micromanage.
 They have their hand in every facet of the church whether they are equipped in those areas or not.

 - Toxic churches have leaders who put down their members more than they lift them up.
 They see almost everyone else as inferior to themselves.
 They criticize others just to build themselves up.